 San Ramon Waterfall

-bathing suite and cool off in the natural shower of the waterfall and the small pool at its foot.
+Around 2 hours from the Biological Station in San Ramon you reach the waterfall and you can cool off in the natural shower of the waterfall and the small pool at its foot.

 The San Ramon Waterfall is most beautiful during rainy season and a few months more.
 In dry season, March and April, there is sometimes very little water and the falls are reduced to a just a thin spray of water.

 Distance from Merida to the Biological Station in San Ramon is 4 km.
 In Merida you can rent bicycles to get there or you can make a tour on horseback.